rauhaanrizvi/Vite-Vue/README.md

 * [Vue Storefront Static Pages Generator](https://docs.vuestorefront.io/v1/guide/basics/static-generator.html)

-    You should only go for this option if you are building a eCommerce site with Vue.js.
+    You should only go for this option if you are building an eCommerce site with Vue.js.

 Read More: